 In December 2006, Fitch published a report analyzing the amount of non-GO debt by all 50 states.
 They found that the higher-rated states tend to have the highest amount of GO debt relative to their total debt positions.
-For example, for "triple A" states, the median ratio of GO debt to total tax-supported debt was 74%, while the ratio for all "double A" states (without modifiers) was 70%.
-Conversely, the ratio of special indebtedness to total debt was 26% and 30% for "triple A" and "double A" states respectively.
-The State of North Carolina's debt is currently in the ballpark of the medians reported for the "triple A" states.
-However, including all authorized but unissued debt, the percentage of non-GO debt is projected to increase well beyond the medians for "triple A" states and exceed the median for "double A" states as well.

-The Committee therefore recommends that the State consider the authorization of GO debt as the preferred method to provide debt financing.
+Although this report has not been updated, it is illustrative.
+The median ratio of GO debt to total tax-supported debt for "AAA" rated states was 74%, while the ratio for all "AA" states (without modifiers) was 70%.
+Conversely, the ratio of special indebtedness to total debt was 26% and 30% for "AAA" and "AA" states, respectively.
+As predicted in previous DAAC reports, the State's percentage of non-GO debt exceeds the medians reported for the "AAA" and "AA" rated states.
+The Committee therefore recommends that the State consider the authorization of GO debt as the preferred, but not necessarily exclusive, method to provide debt financing.